neskweek/LightSaberOS/README.md

 ## Thanks

-Thanks to Protonerd from Arduino Forum for initiating this project Thanks to Jakesoft from Arduino Forum for is initial ideau of using arduino device to build a lightsaber.
+Thanks to Protonerd from Arduino Forum for initiating this project.

+Thanks to Jakesoft from Arduino Forum for is initial ideau of using arduino device to build a lightsaber.